pravin512/trafficSignalAutoNinja/README.md

  3. Composer install.

- 4. Import the .sql file into your phpMyadmin DataBase name must be "trafficSignal" (according to .env file)
+ 4. Import the trafficSignal.sql file (located in project file "trafficSignalAutoNinja/database") into your phpMyadmin DataBase name must be "trafficSignal" (according to .env file)

  5. change the DB_PASSWORD and DB_USERNAME from .env file and set it according to your phpmyadmin setup. (in my case both are root).